mholtkamp/octave/README.md

 4. Switch to the DebugEditor solution configuration.
 5. Set the Standalone project as the Startup Project.
 6. In the debug settings for Standalone, change the working directory to $(SolutionDir).
 7. Build and run Standalone.
-This is the standalone level edtior if you were making a game with Lua script only.
+This is the standalone level editor if you were making a game with Lua script only.

 ## Linux Compiling